BREAKING NEWS!

 We're not giving up and we hope you won't either!

-- The evidence of public support to keep the house standing and see it restored according to our plan is overwhelming.
-The people have spoken -- They’ve called and written to Moulton, Markey and Warren's offices, and we have 3,000+ petition signatures and 1000 postcards so far, 8,000 Social Media Followers and a mailing list growing daily - local icon - cottage industry - important to artists & community -
+- The evidence of public support to keep the house standing in place and see it restored according to our plan is overwhelming.
+The people have spoken: They have called and written to Moulton, Markey and Warren's offices, and given 6,200+ signatures between petition and cards so far.
+We have 8,000 Social Media Followers and a mailing list growing daily.

 Why is The Pink House Important?